Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Semaglutide provides superior diabetes benefits as a GLP-1 receptor agonist, improving insulin sensitivity and glucose control beyond its weight loss effects.
 Orlistat offers modest diabetes improvements primarily through weight loss rather than direct glucose-lowering mechanisms.

 Ready to explore your weight loss options?
-Start with our free physician assessment to determine which medication approach aligns with your health goals and medical profile.
+Start with our free physician assessment to determine which medication approach matches your health goals and medical profile.
 Our board-certified physicians review your medical history, current medications, and weight loss objectives to create a personalized treatment plan.

-Medical Disclaimer: This article is for educational purposes only and does not constitute medical advice.
+Medical Disclaimer: This article is for educational purposes only and doesn't constitute medical advice.
 Individual results may vary, and all medications carry potential risks and benefits.
 Consult with a qualified healthcare provider before starting any weight loss medication.
-FormBlends provides physician-supervised care but this content should not replace professional medical consultation for your specific situation.
+FormBlends provides physician-supervised care but this content shouldn't replace professional medical consultation for your specific situation.

 Ready to get started?